brandonporcel/kindle-lyrics/README.md

   - Search only songs and not albums.
     - After successfully sending the e-mail, suggest the album associated with the selected song.
 - [ ] Create database to save users and their preferences (liked albums, historial, save kindle mails)
+- [ ] Edit pdf metadata and set author
+  - Posibily of send .mobi?

 ## 🤝 Contributions